deltoss/d3-mitch-tree/README.md

 # Documentation

-The project documentation can be found in the repo's [GitHub pages](https://deltoss.github.io/d3-mitch-tree/)
+The project documentation can be found in the repo's [Netlify site](https://d3-mitch-tree.netlify.com)

 # License